-The one thing many gamers share with each other; dealing with the struggle of getting a gaming group together.
-Filling a 4-6 player game sounds easy, but many gamers know it isn’t always a walk in the park.
-What if there were a group of like minded people who always found places to meet up, week to week, to play all sorts of games? [toggle Gaming] organizes events that are built around bringing people together to share their love for tabletop gaming.
-The flagship event, Tabletop Tuesday, brings 90-120 gamers together every single week.
+The one thing many gamers share with each other is dealing with the struggle of getting a gaming group together.
+Filling a 4-6 player game isn’t always a walk in the park.
+What if there were a group of like-minded people who always found places to meet up, week to week, to play all sorts of games? [toggle Gaming] organizes events that are built around bringing people together to share their love for tabletop gaming.
+Our flagship event, Tabletop Tuesday, brings 90-120 gamers together each week.

-This whole thing started because Kevin had a hard time getting people to play games with him.
-Luckily he had recently gotten Andrew into the hobby, but they were both looking to play more often.
-Due to the varying schedules of friends and coworkers, it was difficult to plan nights to fill a table.
-Eventually Kevin decided to start going to a public place where he and his friends could relax, have a couple drinks, and play some games each week.
+This whole thing started in 2013 because Kevin had a hard time getting people to play games with him.
+He had recently gotten Andrew into the hobby, but they were both looking to play more often, and it was difficult to plan nights to fill a table.
+Eventually, Kevin decided to start going to a public place where he and his friends could relax, have a couple drinks, and play some games each week.
 After a few weeks of planning and notifying friends and coworkers, he and Andrew packed up some games and went to the first Tabletop Tuesday.

 July 16th, 2013 marked the first-ever Tabletop Tuesday.
-Surprisingly, to Kevin and Andrew, 10-14 people had gone out to show their support.
-What happened in the following weeks was not expected; the friends and coworkers who came began to tell their friends, who told their friends, who told their friends, etc. Over the following couple weeks, new faces began to arrive, old faces returned, and something else - people who happened to be at the bar began to see Kevin and Andrew unloading their games.
+Kevin and Andrew were surprised and delighted that a dozen or more people had come out to join the games.
+What happened in the following weeks was not expected: the friends and coworkers who came began to tell their friends, who told their friends, who told their friends, and so on.
+New faces began to arrive, old faces returned, and people at the bar began noticing when Kevin and Andrew unloaded their games.
 Some were gamers, others were just interested, but all were invited to join.
-The ones who joined in began to tell their friends (who told their friends, etc).
+Those who did told their friends too.